Adolphus W. Green: Personal life

 Green married Esther Walsh, the daughter of Charles Walsh of Chicago, on June 3, 1879.
 Esther was a philanthropist, attending fundraisers for Barnard College, among other causes.

 Six of their children survived to adulthood: a son, John Russell Green, and five daughters: Mrs Orville Browning Carrott (Jane), Mrs Bushrod Brush Howard (Esther Margaret), Mrs Norman Putnam Ream (Mary), Mrs Lucius Pond Ordway, Jr. (Josephine), and Mrs Nelson S. Talbott (Elizabeth).

 In Chicago, they resided at 4935 Greenwood Avenue.
 When they moved to New York City, they resided at the Plaza Hotel in Manhattan.
 They also maintained a country estate in Belle Haven, a neighborhood of Greenwich, Connecticut.
 They summered in Europe in 1897.
 They attended the inauguration ball for the re-election of President Theodore Roosevelt in 1905.

 Esther predeceased him, dying on October 18, 1912, in Greenwich, Connecticut.

 Death and legacy

 Green died on March 8, 1917.
 He was seventy-four years old.
 His funeral took place at St. Mary's Church in Greenwich, Connecticut on March 10, 1917.
 At the time of his death, he was worth US$2,400,000.

 The National Biscuit Company, now known as Nabisco, is a subsidiary owned by Mondelēz International.

+An excerpt from this article appeared in an achievement in the video game Cookie Clicker, quoting "There's really no hard limit to how long these achievement names can be and to be quite honest I'm rather curious to see how far we can go.
+Adolphus W. Green (1844-1917) started as the Principal of the Groton School in 1864.
+By 1865, he became second assistant Librarian at the New York Mercantile Library; 1867 to 1869, he was promoted to full librarian.
+From 1860 to 1873, he worked for Evarts, Southmayd & Choate, a law firm co-founded by William M. Evarts, Charleş Ferdinand Southmayd Joseph Hodges Choate.
+He was admitted to the New York State Bar Association In 1873.
+Anyway, how's your day been?"